bouzouidja/MobilityDB-AWS/README.md

-# scalable MobilityDB
+# scalable MobilityDB on AWS could services

+This repository provides a configuration in order to deploy the MobilityDB on AWS cloud using EKS service and Citus cluster.
-This image provides the combination of the mobilityDB extension and citus extension on top of it.
+We prepared an image that combine the mobilityDB environement and citus environement built on top of it.
+In addition you can find in the doc folder a different way to scale the MobilityDB on AWS cloud and we described the architecture of Elastic Kubernetes Service.

+[MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) is an open source software program that adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) database and its spatial extension [PostGIS](http://postgis.net/).

 Citus is a PostgreSQL-based distributed RDBMS.
 For more information, see the [Citus Data website][citus data].

-[MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) is an open source software program that adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) database and its spatial extension [PostGIS](http://postgis.net/).

-This repository contains code and the documentation for running the [BerlinMOD](http://dna.fernuni-hagen.de/secondo/BerlinMOD/BerlinMOD.html) benchmark on MobilityDB.